NVIDIA/NeMo-Framework-Launcher/README.md

 #### 8.8.1.
 Training Performance Results

-We measured the throughput of training NSFW model on a single DGX A100 node.
+We measured the training throughput of the  NSFW model on a single DGX A100 node.
-The table below show the performance results.
+The table below shows the performance results.

 - NVIDIA DGX A100 (8 x A100 80GB for CLIP L/14 base model)